• Skip to main content

-The new Union Glashütte Noramis Chronograph LE (Ref.
-D005.427.16.087.09) was recently presented as a limited edition model to celebrate the 118th birthday of the German brand.
+The limited-edition Union Glashütte Noramis Chronograph celebrates the 118th birthday of the German brand.

 Since Union Glashütte is not terribly well-known around the world, the German watchmaker timed the introduction of the Noramis Chronograph to the 9th International Saxony Classic annual vintage car rally that took place at the end of last August.